Guttulsrud/computational-intelligence/README.md

  cd src
 ```

-In order to install all dependencies, all of them can be found in requirements.txt:
+In order to install all dependencies, which can be found in requirements.txt:
 ```bash
 python -m pip install -r requirements.txt
 ```

-> :warning: **If you are using an environment**: Be sure to install all dependencies in the desired environment!
+> :warning: **If you are using a custom environment**: Be sure to install all dependencies in the desired one!

 > :warning: **Python version**: You may need to use python3 / python3.x depending on your installation

 In order to run the project:
 ```bash
 python main.py
 ```
 > :warning: **Python version**: You may need to use python3 / python3.x depending on your installation

 Tensorboard: